 The first line of defence is supported by certain Group policies, functions and committees which, in combination, form the second line of defence.

 Group policies — internal controls across financial, operational and compliance systems are provided principally through the requirement to adhere to the Group finance manual, divisional procedures and a number of Group-wide policies (such as the Group authorisation policy, the contract sign-off process, the purchase guidelines, the anti-bribery policy, the Competition Law compliance policy, the quality manual, the health and safety policy and the environmental policy).
-During the year, we also obtained ISO 27001 accreditation for our information security management system.
-This will give further assurance as to the Group's resilience to cyber risk.
+During the year, we were audited successfully on our ISO 27001 accreditation for our information security management system.
+This continues to give further assurance as to the Group's resilience to cyber risk, which is a subject that has also been discussed at main board level.

 These policies are supported by statements of compliance from all directors and letters of assurance ('LoA') from the Group's three managing directors.
 LoAs are required twice yearly, one at 30 September and one at 31 March supported by an internal control questionnaire ('ICQ') which is completed by each business unit and which provides a detailed basis for management to satisfy themselves that they are complying with all key control requirements.
 The responses in these ICQs are subject to ongoing independent review by PwC, the Group's internal auditor.